gilmoreg/condictor/README.md

 npm install
 cd ..
-// This will use 'concurrently' to launch the server and client simultaneously
+// This will use 'concurrently' to launch the server and client simultaneously npm start

-// Alternatively you can run 'npm run server' from the root and 'npm start' in the client directory in different terminals npm start
+// Alternatively, you can launch the client and server in different terminals
+// Terminal 1, from project root:
+npm run server
+// Terminal 2, from project root:
+cd client
+npm start
 ```

 ## To run tests: